Layr-Labs/eigenlayer-contracts/docs/middleware/README.md

 ## BLS Signature Checker

-At the core of many AVSs on EigenLayer (almost all except those that effect Ethereum block production) is the verification of a quorum signature of an AVS's operator set on a certain message and slashing if some quality of that message and other state is true.
+At the core of many AVSs on EigenLayer (almost all except those that affect Ethereum block production) is the verification of a quorum signature of an AVS's operator set on a certain message and slashing if some quality of that message and other state is true.
 The registry architecture is optimized for making this signature as cheap as possible to verify (it is still relatively expensive).

 The current implementation of this contract is the [BLSSignatureChecker](./BLSSignatureChecker.md).